 Have your say

 We can only deal with what we know about.
 If you have concerns about any local issue then contact us or via the email below or better still, come to a meeting and tell us about it.
+Please do remeber that there are issue which the community council cannot influence nor do we have any legal powers to address matters.

 To find when and where our meetings are held, minutes of previous meetings, planning applications, public notices or how to contact us please use the links on the left